 Natural Relief for Migraines

 Upper cervical chiropractors have been seeing positive results in caring for the migraine patients for many years.
 When you endure a blow to your head or neck, it is very likely that a misalignment will occur.
 This can happen even if the trauma you experienced was mild.
 Something as simple as a trip and fall or mild whiplash can cause a problem.
 We focus on making sure the top two bones of the neck are in alignment.
-The C1 and C2 vertebrae were created as a protection for the brainstem.
-But they can cause it to be stressed and even malfunction if they become misaligned.
+The C1 and C2 vertebrae provide protection for the brainstem.
+But they can put it under stress and cause it to malfunction if they move out of alignment.